 3. Not Looking Beyond the Resume

-The resume only includes work experience, skills and education.
-It does not include information about the candidate’s personality traits.
-Personality traits often dictate success on the job, not skills and experience.
-For example, one candidate may be highly qualified but lack initiative and commitment while another candidate may not have the same skills but is quick to learn, performance driven and takes a higher level of initiative.
-Include behavioral based questions in your interview that solicit responses that would indicate whether a candidate has the appropriate personality traits for success on the job.
+A resume only includes work experience, skills, and education—it does not include information about the candidate’s personality traits.
+Personality traits impact success on the job, not just skills and experience.
+For example, one candidate may be highly qualified but lacks initiative and commitment, while another candidate may not have the same skills but is quick to learn, performance driven, and possesses a higher level of initiative.
+Include behavioral based questions in your interview that solicit responses that reveal whether a candidate has the appropriate personality traits for success on the job.

 4. Not Making a Timely Decision

 You don’t want to rush the process, but you don’t want to delay the decision either.
-Delaying a hiring decision could result in losing the best candidate to another hiring company.
-In today’s War for Talent, where supply of skilled and talented individuals is below the demand, it is imperative not to delay your hiring decision beyond what is necessary.
+Delaying a hiring decision could result in losing the best candidate to another company.
+In today’s War For Talent, where supply of skilled and talented individuals is below the demand, it's imperative not to delay hiring decisions.

 5. Making the Decision Alone

-Selecting the right candidate is complicated.
-The strengths, weaknesses and cultural fit of candidates can vary.
-When screening and interviewing candidates include a 2-3 step process that includes multiple team members.
-Start with the recruiter conducting the phone interview and then have the hiring manager follow up.
-When conducting the final interview include another key team member or manager.
-This will allow you to collect various insights on your candidate.
+Selecting the right candidate is complicated because the strengths, weaknesses, and cultural fit of each individual can vary.
+When hiring new employees, include a two-three step screening and interviewing process that includes multiple team members.
+Start with the recruiter conducting the phone interview, and then have the hiring manager follow up.
+When conducting the final interview, include another key team member or manager.
+This will allow you to collect various insights on each candidate.

 Learn more about hiring mistakes to avoid in People Power: An Entrepreneur’s Guide to Managing Human Capital.